The Road to Hong Kong (1962)

 The opening, a song and dance routine somewhat akin to a vaudeville number, has Crosby and Hope with boat hats, striped jackets, white pants and canes.
 Singing about teamwork, making jokes obout each other lyrically and visually, it’s a nod to what made the series work, the combination of the two entertainers, but has little if anything to do with the story.

 The best parts of the movie, however, are two other cameos – and they are very good.
-The movie seems briefly to spring to life, akin to the earlier films, when Dorothy Lamour makes her inevitable.
+The movie seems to briefly spring to life, akin to the earlier films, when Dorothy Lamour makes her inevitable appearance.
 The humour and music really do seem to rekindle the feeling of those first movies.
-You can see they are older, perhaps less energetic than their younger days, but all three – Hope, Crosby and Lamour – do seem to find the spirit.
+You can see the trio of stars are older, perhaps less energetic than in their younger days, but all three – Hope, Crosby and Lamour – do seem to find the spirit.

 The other cameo is the movie’s best scene, and it is fabulous.
-It’s a hilarious scene with Peter Sellers as an Indian doctor and Sellers completely steals the scene, probably because Hope and Crosby basically sit there, occasionally asking a question or something, being straight men for Seller’s routine.
-Sellers would play a man from India a few years later in The Party but this character is very different.
-Whereas in that movie his character is soft spoken, almost completely silent through much of the movie, in Road to Hong Kong he talks non-stop, rather like a car salesmen, trying to make all kinds of offers and deals to get as much money as he can from the Hope and Crosby’s characters.
+It’s a hilarious scene with Peter Sellers as an Indian doctor and Sellers completely steals the scene, probably because Hope and Crosby basically sit there, asking the occasional question or doing something, but essentially being straight men for Sellers.
+He would play a man from India a few years later in The Party but this character is very different.
+Whereas in The Party his character is soft spoken, almost completely silent through much of the movie, in Road to Hong Kong Sellers talks non-stop, rather like a car salesmen, trying to make all kinds of offers and deals to get as much money as he can from the Hope and Crosby characters.

 I wish I knew something about the making of this movie because this scene has an improvisational feel.
 It plays almost as if the camera started rolling and they let Sellers loose to see what he would do.
 However it was done, this scene alone almost makes the movie worthwhile.
 It is very, very funny.